ian-bda/exonerate_map_sequences/README.md

 # exonerate_map_sequences

-A workflow for mapping and analyzing FASTA sequences against reference genomes using `exonerate`, filtering results, and performing phylogenetic analysis.
+A workflow for mapping and analyzing FASTA sequences against reference genomes using `exonerate' and filtering the results to remove overlapping and duplicated sequences

 ---